-Please call before you complete your acquisition(s).
+Please call before you complete your capital acquisition(s) so we can help you consider your tax options.

 We have used reasonable care and skill in assembling the information in this update.
 However, the information presented cannot be tailored to personal circumstances or particular situations.
 There may also be factors relevant to you which fall outside the scope of this publication.
 Accordingly, the material presented does not constitute personal or business advice.
 You should not rely solely on this update to make (or refrain from making) any decision or take (or refrain from taking) any action.